| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday May 28, 2010

 this season- there could easily be another twenty to thirty cents of

+downside in current cash wheat prices in the state.
 Dr. Anderson also talked with Clinton Griffiths of SUNUP about the relationship of wheat prices to the strength of the US dollar.
 Earlier in 2010, Anderson saw little tie between Yankee greenbacks and bushels of wheat- but in recent weeks- a stronger dollar has been matched by lower wheat prices- a sign, according to Anderson, that current wheat price levels are very sensitive to wheat export movement.
 You can see Dr. Anderson on this weekend's SUNUP program on OETA Saturday morning- but you can get his audio analysis of this longtime watcher of the wheat market by clicking on the LINK below.
 Take a listen now and get a leg up on the markets before the three day holiday weekend kicks in.
 Also at the link below- we have details of the rest of the SUNUP report for this weekend, to be seen on OETA- click and take a look at the lineup- as well as get an early listen to what Kim Anderson sees for this harvest season when it comes to wheat prices. | |

-The PUSH is On- Winter Canola Harvest Rolling for 2010 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ We've got our
+| The PUSH is On- Winter Canola Harvest Rolling for 2010 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~We've got our

 first pictures of the 2010 Winter Canola Harvest coming from Temple in